quadrel-design/docs-ux/README.md

 ## Deployment to GitHub Pages

-This project is configured to be deployed to GitHub Pages using a GitHub Actions workflow.
-The `next.config.mjs` includes `output: 'export'`, `basePath`, and `assetPrefix` to support static export and deployment to a subpath.
+This project includes a GitHub Actions workflow (`.github/workflows/deploy.yml`) configured for deployment to GitHub Pages.
+The `next.config.mjs` also includes `output: 'export'`, `basePath`, and `assetPrefix` to support static export and deployment to a subpath.

 ### Environment Variables